frconor-ebook/meditations/_posts/2025-06-02-clean-of-heart.md

 Sometimes we have to say clear things to people, of certain standards.

 All the apostles realized that they could be weak.
-When Our Lord talked about how one of them would betray him, they all said, "Is it I, Lord?"
+When Our Lord talked about how one of them would betray Him, they all said, "Is it I, Lord?"
 (Matt.
 26:22).

 They were aware of their weakness, of their miseries.
 We too can\'t feel that we are strong, or we can handle the situation, or these thoughts, or these pictures, or whatever.

 In *The Way*, we're told, "When you resolve firmly to lead a clean life, chastity will not be a burden for you; it will be a triumphal crown" (J. Escrivá, *The Wa*y, Point 123).

-He also says, "Without holy purity one cannot persevere in the apostolate" (*Ibid*., Point 129).
+He also says, "Without holy purity one cannot persevere in the apostolate" (*ibid*., Point 129).

 It is necessary for leading a Christian life, for having an influence.
 That cleanliness of heart is a great goal to work for.